jbock-java/jbock/README.md

 To declare a repeatable parameter, simply make the corresponding model method return a `List`.

-You can also be more explicit:
+You can also be more explicit by setting `repeatable = true`:

 ````java
 @Parameter(shortName = 'X', repeatable = true)